Lybecker/k8s-friendly-aspnetcore/readme.md

 See the [SimpleDockerfile.Alpine](/src/SimpleDockerfile.Alpine) file for a complete example.

-> It is possible to use the Alpine Guest user (UID 405), if you do not want to create your own.
+> It is possible to use the Alpine Guest user (id: 405), if you do not want to create your own.

 # Gotchas
 - The base image from Microsoft Container Registry sets listen to port 80, but can be overwritten by setting `ASPNETCORE_URLS` environment variable in the Dockerfile